Guernica by Pablo Picasso

 28/01/2025

-On 26 April 1937 during the Spanish Civil War, the Basque town of Guernica was obliterated in three hours of bombing by the Nazi Luftwaffe and Italy’s Aviazione Legionaria, supporting General Franco Nationalist forces.
+On 26 April 1937, during the Spanish Civil War, the Basque town of Guernica was obliterated in three hours of bombing by the Nazi Luftwaffe and Italy’s Aviazione Legionaria, in support of General Franco’s Nationalist forces.
+Deeply affected by the news, Pablo Picasso, then living in Paris and commissioned by the Spanish Republican government to create a mural for the Spanish Pavilion at the 1937 Paris International Exposition, channelled his outrage and grief into a single work: Guernica.

-On 28th January 2025, ADA has the pleasure of inviting Genoveva Tusell, Javier Tusells’s daughter and author of the book Guernica Recovered to speak about this fascinating history.
-Genoveva will be joined by Carlota Álvarez Basso, Head of Institutional Relations at the Museo Reina Sofia.
+On 28 January 2025, ADA has the pleasure of inviting Genoveva Tusell, Javier Tusell’s daughter and author of Guernica Recovered, to speak about this fascinating history.
+She will be joined by Carlota Álvarez Basso, Head of Institutional Relations at the Museo Reina Sofía.

 Additional information